You are here

 High Deductibles and other Cost Sharing

-It is estimated that the law will reduce the number of people without health insurance by 25 million by the year 2025.
 The law caps cost-sharing and mandates minimum benefits for most health plans.
 Shopping for, and enrolling in, health insurance is less complicated.
 Insurers are prohibited from denying or renewing health coverage based on a patient's pre-existing condition or health status.
 Annual and lifetime dollar limits on essential health benefit coverage are banned (plans that existed before March 23, 2010 may be subject to annual dollar limits) and plans can no longer drop enrollees from coverage when they get sick.

 Despite these positive changes, the new system will undoubtedly pose challenges to physicians and other health care providers.
 Many of the currently uninsured and newly insured may not understand health coverage concepts like deductibles and coinsurance, leading to cost-sharing collection problems.
 Reflecting trends in existing employer-sponsored health plans, many Marketplace plans will have significant deductibles and other cost sharing requirements.